 In such case, the

-Shoot scheduling instructions should be revisited to check that they are not interfere with the ones from the
+Shoot scheduling instructions should be revisited to check that they are not interfering with the ones from the

-ExposureClass is might not possible and you need to contact your Gardener administrator.
+ExposureClass might not be possible and you need to contact your Gardener administrator.

 Example: Shoot and ExposureClass scheduling instructions merge flow

 apiVersion: core.gardener.cloud/v1beta1 kind: Shoot metadata: name: abc namespace: garden-dev spec: exposureClassName: abc seedSelectors: matchLabels: env: prod --- apiVersion: core.gardener.cloud/v1beta1 kind: ExposureClass metadata: name: abc handler: abc scheduling: seedSelector: matchLabels: network: internal